julhanlon/04-Web-APIs/README.md

-# 04 Web APIs: Code Quiz
+# Web APIs: Quiz

 A timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story

 ```
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I want to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can gauge my progress compared to my peers
+SO that I can gauge my progress compared to my peers
 ```

 ##  Criteria